Housing Market Forecast: What the Experts Are Saying (Updated 2025)

 “Those who are predicting a crash are not looking at the whole picture,” he said.
 “For housing prices to decline significantly, there needs to be a huge influx of inventory, far exceeding what we are currently seeing, which is extremely unlikely in the current environment.”

 A red-hot seller’s market has shown signs of cooling down due to high interest rates and selling prices.
-However, the outlook for all parties involved in this year’s housing market forecast has changed.
-What’s going to happen in 2024?
-Our six experts say interest rates, market stabilization and luxury housing competition are some trends to watch.
+However, the outlook for all parties involved in this year’s housing market predictions have changed.
+What’s going to happen in 2025?
+Our experts say interest rates, market stabilization and luxury housing competition are some trends to watch.

 To get more expert advice on the housing market, subscribe to our newsletter.